Urigo/graphql-modules/docs/introduction/dependency-injection.md

 When a network request arrives at your GraphQL server, the GraphQL server calls the context factory of the parent module.
 The parent module creates a session injector and instantiates session-scoped providers with the session object which contains the current context, session injector and network request.
-This session object is passed through the module's resolvers using the module’s context.
+This session object is passed through the module's resolvers using the module's context.

-In other words, providers defined in the session scope are constructed at the beginning of the network request and then kept until the network request is closed.
+In other words, providers defined in the session scope are constructed at the start of the network request and then kept until the network request is closed.
 Whereas application-scoped providers are kept during the application runtime and shared between all the following network requests and resolvers in the requests, this type of providers would not be shared between different requests; in resolver calls those belong to the same network request.

 This session scope is kept on memory for all the following network requests of the same connection if the connection uses WebSocket.
 For regular HTTP, it is terminated immediately.